PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "That's nice of you kid.
 'Cause after all it's my sword.
 But I'm not going to need it."

-"What are you going to do?"
+"What are you going to do?" asked Rattick.

-In the flickering light of the torch, Boltac took his heavy wool gloves from his belt and put them on.
-"I'm gonna do what I do best.
+In the flickering torchlight, Boltac took his heavy wool gloves from his belt.
+As he put them on he said, "I'm gonna do what I do best.
 I'm going to make a deal with him."

 Relan searched his memories for any sagas or songs in which the hero had defeated the monster by making a deal.
 He came up empty.

-Rattick asked, "Stout Merchant, have you ever seen a troll?"
+Rattick asked the obvious question.
+"Have you ever seen a troll?"

-# 21
+# 21 -- Here, take this.

 The Troll was asleep next to a mount of phosphorescent lichen.
-Strictly speaking, the creature didn't need light to see, and it hated sunlight, but the presence of sleight illumination allowed the Troll to see the terror on his meals faces more clearly.
-There is an old troll proverb that says food better frightened, or scared is good eatin' or terror is the best sauce.
-It loses something in translation.
-But it should show you that, as a species, Trolls were prone to sadism.
+Strictly speaking, the creature didn't need light to see, but the presence of sleight this illumination allowed the Troll to see the terror on his meals faces' more clearly.
+There is an old troll proverb that says *food better frightened*, or *scared is good eatin'* or *terror is the best sauce.* It loses pretty much everything in the translation.
+But just in case you had any question about the matter, Trolls aren't nice.

-The troll woke up, when something kicked him in the foot.
-This was a decidedly strange sensation for the Troll.
+Something kicked the Troll in the foot.
+This was a new sensation for the Troll.
 There really isn't anything in nature in the habit of kicking Trolls.
-In the dim light of the lichen, the Troll could see food, holding a small sack and looking at him.
+The Troll opened his large, yellow eyes.
+In the dim light of the lichen, he could clearly see see food, holding a small sack and looking up at him.

 "Yoo hoo, Mister Troooooooll.
 Have I got a deal for you!" said the food.

 Wait, food was talking?
 This was confusing.
 Food never talked.
 Sometimes food screamed.
 Sometimes food tried to poke the Troll with sharp things.
 Most of the time food ran away.
 But it never stood it's ground and talked.
 And certainly never kicked.
 Since the Troll couldn't understand what any of the funny, squeaky little sounds coming out of food's mouth meant, it tried to understand *why* food wasn't doing any of the things that it usually did.

 Maybe it was poisoned?
 That thought disturbed the Troll.
 Since he often ate people without bothering to peel them, his stomach was a cause of constant trouble.
-And, for reasons he couldn't understand, he had been eating quite well lately.
-Food had been easier a lot easier to come by since he had come to this cave.
-He didn't even have to go out and terrorize the countryside.
-And how had he gotten to this cave?
+He had been eating quite well lately.
+For some reason, food had been easier to come by -- eager even --  since he had come to this cave.
+He didn't even have to go out and terrorize the countryside jut to get lunch.
+But how had he gotten to this cave?
 He couldn't quite remember that part.
 Something about a very loud and angry piece of food wearing black.
 But the memory was blurry and confused.

 Thinking made the Troll's head hurt.
 He decided that he had thought enough for one day.
-He drew himself up to his full height and let out a  good morning yawn (a Troll yawn is much like a roar) that rattled chips of rock off the ceiling. (a Troll yawn is very much like a roar.)
-The Troll expected that this would cause the food to flee, or curl up in a convenient, bite-sized ball of fear, but food was still there!
+He drew himself up to his full height and yawned.
+A Troll yawn is much like a roar, and this one was so loud it rattled chips of rock off the ceiling.
+The Troll expected food to flee, or curl up in a convenient, bite-sized ball of fear, but food was still there!

 "There we go," said Boltac, "Come get a closer look at the merchandise."